 This 3-year strategic plan for water quality monitoring in the Wood-Pawcatuck watershed does not provide support for any sites located on watershed ponds and lakes.
 The reasoning behind this decision is that the 10 supported Tier 1 sites provide a reasonable, and affordable, overview of conditions and trends throughout the entirety of the Wood-Pawcatuck watershed, while pond and lake sites tend to assess conditions and trends only in the watershed directly linked to that impounded waterbody.

 While WPWA agrees that the health and well-being of lakes and ponds in the watershed is important, support of these sites was deemed not strategically possible in the 3-year period of this plan, and perhaps not into the future.
 WPWA will, over the course of 2018 and beyond, reach out to and meet with, as is practical, lake and pond associations located in the watershed not currently conducting monitoring to engage them in initiating and financially supporting water quality monitoring of their designated waterbody.
 Lake and pond/homeowner associations have a vested interest in the waterbody they reside on, and it is reasonable to expect that they support improved understanding of that aquatic ecosystem, and the trends expressed over time in the waterbody.
-Ideally, for the 2019 monitoring season, lake and pond/homeowner associations would be supporting those stillwater-ecosystems once part of the Watershed Watch program. (list of existing pond/lake stations/sites here)BUSINESS MEMBERSHIP SUPPORT
+Ideally, for the 2019 monitoring season, lake and pond/homeowner associations would be supporting those stillwater-ecosystems once part of the Watershed Watch program. (list of existing pond/lake stations/sites here)

-To sustainably support the 10 designated Tier 1 sentinel sites noted previously, WPWA will focus effort on expanding the number of its’ Business Membership patrons.
-During 2017 WPWA initiated a Business Membership Campaign, and attracted 2 new business members.
-Interaction with these new business members led to positive learning experiences; 2018 will see a more vigorous and more aggressive campaign to bolster business memberships.

-Business sponsorship of a water quality monitoring station will cost $1,000.
-The sponsor will be provided a business member benefits as is currently defined for a Business Member.

-Each business member will be assigned a site that they will be acknowledged as supporting on the WPWA website, and in other public media, as appropriate.

-A plaque or similar instrument will be made for each site in the WPWA supported water quality program.
-This plaque will be awarded to the business partner supporting the site for display at their place of business.
-The plaque will remain with that sponsor until sponsorship ends, then being awarded to the next site business sponsor.

-WPWA will convene business members at least once per year to provide an update on monitoring efforts and findings, and any trends or interesting findings.

-WPWA will meet individually with business members at least once per year to discuss their business membership and its’ benefits, and to determine how we might adjust their benefits, within reason and as possible, to ensure their continued support of water quality monitoring.
+DATA ANALYSIS, OUTREACH, and APPROACH

 PROGRAM ASSESSMENT & EVALUATION

 WPWA will have check points in April and June to assess the ongoing success of the Business Membership Campaign, adjusting the strategic approach as necessary.
 By November 2018 WPWA will make a full assessment of the robustness of this approach to sustaining the WPWA water quality monitoring program.
 This assessment will be used to change the approach, if needed and as necessary, for 2019, and to determine if monitoring sites should be added, removed, or held at present level of 10 core stations.